 One year ago today, on February 8th, 2015, my best friend Kyle was killed by a drunk driver.
-I feel compelled to write a few words about him here in his memory.
+I feel compelled to write a few words about him here (an obituary?) in his memory.

 Kyle Quigley was my oldest friend.
 We became friends in kindergarten and have been close ever since.